hanishkvc/prgs-sdr-kspecanal/README.rst

         into the specified file.
 No signal level plots/heatmaps are shown in this mode.

+        NOTE: User can use ctrl+c to quit the program, once they have captured scan results for the time that they require.
+User may have to press ctrl+c more than once, sometimes.
+By default the program will capture prgLoopCnt number of scan results, if the user doesnt quit the program before that.
+If user wants to capture for a longer time, then they should specify a larger value for the same in the commandline.

 zeroSpanPlay zeroSpanPlayFile <SavedFileToPlayback>

         Do zeroSpan in play mode.
 In this mode, instead of plotting the